-The bike you’ll see in the video below is currently on the way to Bonneville for Speed Week 2012.
-Built by Lowbrow Customs of Ohio, it features not one, but two Triumph engines.
+The bike you’ll see in the video was built by Lowbrow Customs of Ohio, it features not one, but two Triumph engines.
 The guys at Lowbrow are calling the bike 1955 Triumph, but obviously extensive modifications have been made to the chassis to accommodate the two engines and to create a riding position to allow for the rider to cope with the big speeds this baby will turn on the salt.

 We’re not sure how much power it made, but if we had to guess, 100hp is about where we would put it.
 If the engines are really worked to the max maybe it is more than that, but getting 50hp out of each of those old Triumph mills would take some good hot rodding and this bike appears to be full of good hot rodding.